Online Sports Betting in

-Smaller tribes wanted to keep sports betting in their on-reservation casinos as a way to keep money within their communities.
+Many of the state’s smaller tribes wanted to keep sports betting in their on-reservation casinos as a way to keep money within their communities.

-The bill didn’t gain any traction within the Senate, leaving legislators empty-handed that year.
+As a result, the bill didn’t gain any traction within the Senate, leaving legislators empty-handed that year.

 2020 — COVID-19 Halts Legislative Sessions

 The year began with SB 1525 aiming to give the tribes control over sports betting.
 However, it also opened the door for sports betting kiosks to operate outside of tribal reservations.
 It too failed to make any progress in the state legislature.

 The bill that did manage to make it on the House floor in March of that year was AZ HB 2813.